“Steve, how many calories should I eat every day? I have goals!”

 I lay it all out in our Beginner’s Guide to Healthy Eating, but again, you’re smart – you know what real food is:

 Food that grew in the ground, on a tree, ran on the land, swam in the sea, or flew through the air.

-Meat, fish, eggs, vegetables, fruits, nuts are all great examples of REAL food.
+Meat, fish, eggs, vegetables, fruits, and nuts are all great examples of REAL food.

 This is what you should be eating more of.

-The fine folks at WiseGEEK did an awesome post where they took pictures of what 200 calories of a certain food looks like.
+The fine folks at WiseGEEK made an awesome post, where they demonstrated what 200 calories of various foods look like.

 200 calories of broccoli gets you enough broccoli to fill up an entire plate: